orcular-org/orcuDispenser/Documentation/3D_printing.md

 ## Postprocessing

-Make sure to remove all stringing from the 3D printed parts (e.g. by using some small scissors), especially inside the pockets for the nuts to make sure the nuts fit in well.
+Make sure to remove all stringing from the 3D printed parts (e.g. by using some small scissors), especially inside the pockets for the nuts, to make sure the nuts fit in well.